Courier-Package-Manager/Courier/README.md

 dependenies comes at little to no time cost with this tool.
 Courier boasts high docility with effective and efficient code.

 ## Installation
-Note before installing: the `master` branch is very unstable and may not work.
+Note before installing: the `stable` branch is very unstable and may not work.
 For a working installation, download the last listed release.

 ```